Monument Records

 Monument Records is an American record label co-founded in 1958 by Fred Foster.
-Originally founded in Washington, D.C., the label moved to Nashville in 1960, and experienced success over the next two decades with a number of artists including Roy Orbison, Dolly Parton, Willie Nelson, Ray Stevens, Kris Kristofferson, Charlie McCoy, Boots Randolph, Jeannie Seely, and others.
+Originally founded in Washington, D.C., the label moved to Nashville in 1960, and experienced success over the next two decades with a number of artists including Roy Orbison, Dolly Parton, Willie Nelson, Ray Stevens, Kris Kristofferson, Larry Gatlin, Charlie McCoy, Boots Randolph, Jeannie Seely, and others.

 After financial struggles and bankruptcy, CBS Records acquired the Monument catalog in the 1980s.
 CBS successor Sony Music reactivated the label in 1997 as a country label and relaunched it in 2017.

 History

 After working in record promotions for several years, in March 1958 Fred Foster co-founded Monument Records and publishing company Combine Music with business manager Jack Kirby and well-known Baltimore disc jockey "Buddy" Deane.
 Founded in Washington, D.C., the label's name was inspired by the Washington Monument.

 For the label's first release, Foster took Billy Grammer to RCA's Nashville studio to record "Gotta Travel On" with Chet Atkins.
 Having spent all but $80 of Monument's initial $1,200 of funding, Foster negotiated for Monument to be the first label distributed by London Records.
 Grammer's single, released in October 1958, was a crossover hit, reaching #4 on the U.S. pop chart, #5 on the U.S. country chart, and #14 on the U.S. R&B chart in 1959, selling over 900,000 copies.
 It also spawned a nationwide dance craze called "The Shag".
 Later in 1959, Monument co-founder "Buddy" Dean sold his 30% share of the company back to Foster before moving to Pine Bluff, Arkansas.
 He bought KOTN, a radio station, in the early '60s.

 In early 1959, Wesley Rose, Roy Orbison's manager and the president of Acuff-Rose, approached Foster about signing the singer to Monument Records, and Foster said yes.
 As Orbison began recording for the label, his signature sound was realized, leading to a string of 18 hit singles and five best-selling LPs, beginning with the 1960 release "Only the Lonely."
 Also in 1960, recognizing he was spending more than half of his time in Nashville for recording sessions with Monument artists, Foster moved Monument Records and Combine Music Hendersonville.
 By 1961, London Records' roster of labels the company was distributing had grown to more than forty independents, prompting Foster to move Monument to the independent-distributor network.